 News and articles from the Ohio Department of Aging.

-Guest column by: Mark Hurst, M.D., Director, Ohio Department of Mental Health and Addiction Services
+Submitted by: Ohio Department of Mental Health and Addiction Services

 Ever heard the maxim, “An ounce of prevention is worth a pound of cure?”
 That old adage still rings true today as individuals, families and communities continue to grapple with the fallout of an opioid epidemic that claims a life of one Ohioan every two hours.